InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/Section Information.md

 - Have a clear interface for machines

-Below is a list of supported reusable sections.
+Below is a list of supported reusable sub-sections.

 ### [Global Privacy Control (GPC)](https://globalprivacycontrol.github.io/gpc-spec/)